palmamango/TechProject/methodology.md

 *At this [link](../img/generated-knowledge.png) you can find a screenshot of the prompt we used.*

 ### 3.1  RDF Triples for Construction Techniques
-We proceeded to add the following entities to the Knowledge Graph to represent the construction techniques:
+We proceeded to add the following entities by querying the ArCo Knowledge Graph in order to represent the construction techniques:

 - Turtle Shell Inlay ("Tartaruga a intarsio")
 - Bone Carving ("Osso intaglio")